mmistakes/minimal-mistakes/_posts/2009-09-05-edge-case-no-yaml-title.md

   - layout
   - title
 ---
 This post has no title specified in the YAML Front Matter.
+Jekyll should auto-generate a title from the filename.